Skip to main content

 Image title

-When done close import window with Finish button.
+After the metadata import is finished, close the import window with the Finish button.

 Image title